frePPLe/frepple/doc/installation-guide/linux-binaries.rst

        default_transaction_isolation: 'read committed',
        timezone: 'UTC' when USE_TZ is True, value of TIME_ZONE otherwise.

-   For the user that will run the user interface application (normally 'www-data' on debian and 'apache' on rhel) you need to create a file .pgpass in their home directory.
-This allows them to connect without entering a password.

    See the Django documentation at http://docs.djangoproject.com/en/dev/ref/databases/ for more details.